The COVID-19 pandemic can be stressful for everyone. Fear, anxiety, loss of employment coupled with economic hardship may seem overwhelming.

 My staff and I wear masks and maintain safe distancing at all times.

-Patients seen in office are required to wear masks of face coverings.
+Patients seen in office are not required to wear mask if fully vaccinated.

 Office seating has been arranged for appropriate physical distancing.